sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/integration/datadog.md

 <!-- MACRO{toc|fromDepth=1|toDepth=2|id=toc} -->

-**${project.name}** integrates seamlessly with your Datadog platform.
+**${project.name}** integrates seamlessly with your Datadog environment.
 The **Hardware Sentry** app, available through the [Datadog marketplace](https://app.datadoghq.com/marketplace), includes a collection of dashboards and monitors designed to collect and expose observability and sustainability data for your IT infrastructure in a turn-key solution.

 ![${project.name} integration with Datadog](../images/hws-datadog-integration-architecture-diagram.png)